RHsyseng/vflash/README.md

 The script was written to allow it to be easily expanded.
 All the commands available in the script are just the function names.

+The commands to the script can be specified using dashes or underscores.
 The script presents the function names as commands and changes the underscores to dashes when displaying the help.
-The commands to the script can be specified using dashes or underscores.
-The script will conver dashes to the underscore function name.
+The script will automatically convert dashes to underscores in the function name.
-For example, vflash-partition-status and vflash_partition_status are the same command and either can be specified on the command line.
+For example, `vflash-partition-status` and `vflash_partition_status` are the same command and either can be specified on the command line.

 The functionality of the script can be expanded simply by creating new functions.
 The functionsshould follow a few guidelines as follows:

-All variables whose values change should be declared as local variables.
+- All variables whose values change should be declared as local variables.

-The function should not print anything except the string it is returning to the screen.
+- The function should not print anything except the string it is returning to the screen.
-All normal output should be captured into arrays.
-One array can be used for both stdout and stderr or two arrays can be used to differentiate stdout and stderr.
+ - All normal output should be captured into arrays.
+ - One array can be used for both stdout and stderr or two arrays can be used to differentiate stdout and stderr.

-The function should call the _show_help function if its first argument is 'help'.
+- The function should call the `_show_help` function if its first argument is 'help'.

-The function should call the debug_print function before it exits.
+The function should call the `debug_print` function before it exits.

-The function can be hidden from the user when the -l option is specified by naming the function with an underscore as the first character.
+The function can be hidden from the user when the `-l` option is specified by naming the function with an underscore as the first character.
 This is useful for helper functions that should not be called directly by a user.